guptaanu412/example-course-specs/README.md

 Notes:

-- These will normally be included in the finished course.
+- These exercises will normally be included in the finished course.
-- They are **not** all of its exercises, but rather milestones along the way (typically 2-3 per chapter).
+- They are **not** all of its exercises, but rather milestones along the way (typically 1-2 per chapter).
 - Do not worry about their order;
   you will do that in the next step.
 - As with the summative assessments,